-Direct discrimination is where someone is treated less favourably due to their (perceived) sexual orientation or the sexual orientation of people they associate with such as family or friends.
+Direct discrimination is where you are treated less favourably due to your (perceived) sexual orientation or the sexual orientation of people you associate with such as family or friends.

-Indirect discrimination is where a criteria, provision or practice disadvantages people of a particular sexual orientation, and the individual concerned, unless the practice can be objectively justified.
+Indirect discrimination is where a criteria, provision or practice disadvantages people of a particular sexual orientation, and yourself, unless the practice can be objectively justified.
 The legislation defines justifiable as where an action is a proportional means of achieving a legitimate aim.

-Harassment is unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
+Harassment is unwanted conduct that violates your dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
 There is no defence of justification in respect of harassment and it is unlawful whether it is intentional or not.

-Victimisation is where someone is treated less favourably because they have made, or intend to make, a complaint or allegation.
-Also where they give or intend to give evidence in relation to a complaint of sexual orientation discrimination at work.
+Victimisation is where you are treated less favourably because you have made, or intend to make, a complaint or allegation.
+Also where you give or intend to give evidence in relation to a complaint of sexual orientation discrimination at work.